 A personal note

-And there’s one reason to prefer a gold filter over any paper drip filter any day…
+Also, if you’re interested in saving money on your coffee habit, already buy bulk coffee beans, then there’s one reason to prefer a gold filter over any paper drip filter any day…

 The Morning Nightmare!